American Consumer Opinion (ACOP)

-I generally receive about 3-4 surveys per month from American Consumer Panel.
-Typically I receive a “screener” (short questionnaire) survey first (screener” surveys are used to determine if you qualify for the longer paid surveys) and if I qualify for the survey, I will receive a long questionnaire which will offers more points.
-I really like their recent change that you will get points for answering the screeners.
+I generally receive about 1-2 surveys per week from American Consumer Panel.
+That’s pretty good amount of the surveys in my opinion.
+Typically I receive a short “screener” survey first (screener” surveys are used to determine if you qualify for the longer paid surveys) and if I qualify for the survey, I will receive a long survey which will offers more points.

 For the surveys I qualify I usually earn $4 – $5 (now is 400 – 500 points) which is really good.
 I found myself more willing to answer their screeners now cause I still earn something even if I disqualify.

 ACOP’s surveys are usually not long and interesting and I never had technical problems with them.
-I like their product testing surveys, and have had a couple of high paying/focus groups opportunities, but unfortunately did not qualify.
+I like their product testing surveys, and have had a couple of high paying/focus groups opportunities.
+They also have many good paying surveys for kids.

 Conclusion: Do you recommend American Consumer Opinion?